We have always been proud to share the Marvelwood blueberry orchard with our friends and neighbors.

 The School’s devotion to service dates to its earliest years, when Marvelwood’s founders recognized the importance of lending a hand to the school’s neighbors.
 Over the years, this commitment has grown to involvement in a network of more than 20 service organizations on and off campus.
 Students choose from a variety of projects with a blend of hands-on labor and professional pursuits, and is a part of every student's weekly curriculum, each Wednesday.
 In addition, the senior class participates in a service trip each year just prior to graduation, and Marvelwood has established a relationship with a school in rural Panama for international community outreach.

 Current Community Service options reflect long-established service relationships in the region, as well as on-campus assignments.
 As they work, students gain an awareness of the world outside the classroom.
 They also begin to recognize their individual skills and talents, and see how those talents can have a positive impact on those around them.

-Marvelwood intends that serving the community will become a way of life for our students, as espoused by the School's Core Values: Honesty, Respect, Responsibility, Service to Others, and the Round Square IDEALS, espouse the importance of community outreach and support.
+Marvelwood intends that serving the community will become a way of life for our students.
+Both the School’s Core Values: Honesty, Respect, Responsibility, Service to Others, and the Round Square IDEALS, espouse the importance of community outreach and support.

 Please contact Community Service Director Matt Walters '97 with any questions about the program.